Fractional Topology in Interacting 1D Superconductors: Fractional Topology for two interacting wires

-The $\psi_{R/L}$ fermions can be written in terms of the chiral Majoranas on each wire, hence the combined QCP is a \emph{Double Critical Ising} model. \\ This matches the expectations, since at $g= 0$ the two-wires system is simply two times one wire.
-Defining $v_{F}/a = 2t - \delta \mu/2$, then we can re-write \eqref{gamma_theta_ham_coupled} in terms of the $\psi_{R/L}$ fermions
+we see that the $\psi_{R/L}$ fermions can be written in terms of the chiral Majoranas on each wire, revealing the \emph{Double Critical Ising character of the phase.
+The two spheres’ model in the C=1/2 phase also reveals the same Majorana fermions’ structure \cite{lehur_new} as for the one sphere’ model at the quantum phase transition emphasing the correspondence between spheres and wires.} Defining $v_{F}/a = 2t - \delta \mu/2$, we rewrite \eqref{gamma_theta_ham_coupled} in terms of $\psi_{R/L}$